The Avon and Somerset Police Community Trust

 Application Success Factors

-Based on the Trust's stated priorities and funded projects, successful applications should:
+Based on the Trust's stated priorities, successful applications should:

 Demonstrate Clear Crime Prevention or Community Safety Outcomes: The Trust's core purpose is “reducing crime and the fear of crime in communities.”
 Applications should articulate how the project will contribute to making communities safer.